During which phase of mitosis do sister chromatids separate? | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-During anaphase, the centromeres split, and the sister chromatids are pulled apart by the spindle fibers toward opposite poles of the cell.
-This is the phase where the separation of sister chromatids occurs.
+During anaphase, the sister chromatids are pulled apart by the spindle fibers and move toward opposite poles of the cell.
+This separation ensures that each daughter cell will receive an identical set of chromosomes.

-Finally, in telophase, the separated chromatids reach the opposite poles, and the nuclear envelope re-forms around each set of chromosomes, resulting in two nuclei.
-The cell is then ready to complete division through cytokinesis.
+Finally, in telophase, the separated chromatids reach the opposite poles, and the nuclear envelope re-forms around each set of chromosomes, resulting in two nuclei within the cell.
+Cytokinesis will then divide the cytoplasm, completing cell division.

 Watch next